Jiawei98/Jiawei98.github.io/_pages/teaching.md

 author_profile: true
 ---

+## Data for teaching demo in two-sample hypothesis testing

 I am passionate about integrating statistical methods, programming, and machine learning/AI tools into business education.
 I am well prepared to teach the following courses in business analytics, data science, and AI, and I am enthusiastic about contributing to other related areas.

 -	*Introductory Courses*: Business Analytics, Descriptive Statistics, Predictive Analytics, Business Intelligence, Data Wrangling, Statistical Computing, and Introduction to Programming with Python/R.